aresdevo/animaide/README.md

  with the vertices on a geometry.
 That is where **AnimAide** comes in.

  There are some Blender options to manipulate keys, but **AnimAide** open the door to new possibilities.
-Not only has a wider range of tools but when working with a group of f-curves each one will have their local space.
+Not only has a wider range of tools but when working with a group of f-curves each one will act on their local space.

  This kind of tools is standard in the game and film industry.